Planning a visit to Rome’s Colosseum in 2026?

 Can I get a refund if it rains?

 Official tickets are often restrictive, and the Colosseum usually remains open in light rain.
-Private tour operators may have different rescheduling rules.
+Private tour operators may have different cancellation or rescheduling rules, so check the terms before booking if weather flexibility matters to you.

 Read the refund and rain policy advice.